contao/docs-archive/api/hooks/loadFormField.md

 # loadFormField

 The `loadFormField` hook is triggered when a form field is loaded.
 It passes the widget object, the form ID and the form data as arguments and expects a widget object as return value.

-It is available from version 2.5.0.
+> **Tag** Available from version 2.5.0.

 ## Parameters

 1. *Widget* `$objWidget`

-	Instance of the current frontend widget.
+    Instance of the current front end widget.

 2. *string* `$strForm`

     Alias of the current form.

 3. *array* `$arrForm`

-	The form configuration, a tl_form record.
+    The form configuration, a `tl_form` record.

 ## Return Values

 Return the `$objWidget` instance.
 You can override it's settings or even create your own widget instead.

 ## Example

 ```php
 <?php